 - Students with a signed affidavit or certificate from a physician that states the vaccination would be injurious to the health of the student

-- Students who sign an affidavit stating that the student declines the MV for reasons of conscience, including a religious belief.
+- Students who sign an affidavit stating that the student declines the meningitis vaccine for reasons of conscience, including a religious belief.
 One of the following forms must be used:

 More Information About Meningococcal Meningitis

 Meningitis, also called the meninges, is an inflammation of the covering of the brain and spinal cord.
-More information about the causes, symptoms, types, risks and seriousness, as well as ways to prevent meningococcal meningitis, is available through the following links.
+More information about the disease's causes, symptoms, types, risks and seriousness, as well as ways to prevent it, is available through the following links.
 (All links open in a new window.)